kettanaito/sentinel-dom/docs/options.md

   // ...
   snapshots: [
     {
-      edgeY: 10, // once scroll position is at 10% of target's height or more callback() { ... }
+      edgeY: 10, // when scroll position is at 10% of target's height or more callback() { ... }
     },
     {
-      thresholdY: 50, // once exactly 50% of the target's height becomes visible callback() { ... }
+      thresholdY: 50, // when exactly 50% of the target's height becomes visible callback() { ... }
     }
   ]